 No medical liability: Circle assumes the liability of medical bills through our Fixed Cost programs for intended parents, enabling us to ensure timely payment of all medical bills for surrogates.

 The Circle Surrogate Promise also provides surrogates with more choices for preferred birth options, including doula care, a birth center with a midwife, or birth in a hospital setting.
 Our promise also ensures surrogates speak first with experienced carriers who remain part of their journeys.

 Surrogates should be prepared to travel when it’s time for their medical screenings and embryo transfers.
 These steps are completed at in vitro fertilization (IVF) clinics chosen by the intended parents.
 The length of the overnight trips varies.

 You can find additional answers to other questions asked by surrogates on our FAQ page.
+You can also check out the Circle Surrogacy podcast – The Family Circle!
 If you believe you’re ready to become a surrogate and you’re feeling ready to apply, you can fill out an application today!